anjalisarawgi/nepocr-app/README.md

 ```

 ## Some notes:

 ### Adding users and login setup:
-Once the superuser is created (from step 7) (eg: username = admin), we can go to the `url/admin/` page and log in with the admin credentials created.
-Under the users section, then, we can create new accounts for anyone who needs access.
-In this case, each user can also only see their own uploaded documents.
+For now, the user accounts can only be created manually by the admin.
+To create a new user, we can use the following steps:

+1. Go to `<appurl>/admin/`
+2. Log in with the superuser credentials we create from step 7
+3. Then click on Users -> Add User and create a new user account

+Here, each user can only see their own documents.

 **Note**: I am not sure about what the best way to handle login would be.
-With the current setup, the users can be only added by us, and the users need to contact us for creating an account.
+Right now, there is no self-registration page, and users need to contact us to get an account.

-Maybe we can create a login id for a user when the user sends a request / email? and we create it for them? or create a proper registration page which will allow for all safety checks before creating eg verification?

-**Note on login approach:** Currently users need to contact us to get an account — we create it manually via `/admin/`.
-This is the simplest and most controlled approach for now.
-If needed in the future, a self-registration page with email verification can be added.

 ### HTR model:
 The HTR model (`AnjaliSarawgi/model-fullset-batch4`) is available publicly on HuggingFace, and it downloads automatically on the first run.
 This can take a few minutes for the first run depending on the internet connection and server capacity, and the subsequent runs will use the cached versions, making it faster.